stuartjcameron/data-tools/README.md

 in the UIS education statistics dataflow.
 The modules allow indicators to be referred to either by their Indicator ID (ROFST.1.cp), their "key" (e.g. ROFST.PT.L1._T._T.SCH_AGE_GROUP._T.INST_T._Z._Z._T._T._T._Z._Z._Z._Z._Z.W00.W00._Z
 ) or by a shortened key that can be found in the CSV file (e.g. rofst-1).

+The indicators list is based on the [indicator dictionary Excel sheet](http://uis.unesco.org/sites/default/files/documents/uis-data-dictionary-education-statistics.xlsx)
+(downloaded June 2019 - it may need to be updated).
+The list was cleaned by checking which indicators were actually found in the API.